Documentation

 Product Lists and Descriptions

 Each country has the option of supplementing the international HS codes with greater detail to meet its own needs.
-The United States adopted a 10-digit code system and began using it for U.S. trade on January 1, 1989.
+The United States adopted a 10-digit code system and began using the system for U.S. trade on January 1, 1989.

 The USDA, ERS livestock and meat trade tables report results for eight broad groupings of products.
 Each grouping represents multiple products at the HTS-10 level of detail.
 The groupings are cattle, hogs, beef and veal, broiler meat, lamb and mutton, pork, turkey meat, eggs, and egg products.
 For a full list of 10-digit HTS codes and descriptions, see Livestock and Meat Trade Codes and Conversion Factors.

 Periodically, commodity codes become obsolete and are replaced, redefined, or recategorized.
-Once a code becomes obsolete, data are not reported for it in subsequent periods but are instead reported for newly defined code(s).
-For example, in July 2003 the code:
+Once a code becomes obsolete, data are not reported for the code in subsequent periods but are instead reported for newly defined code(s).
+For example, in July 2003, the code:

 0103910000 Swine, live, nesoi (not elsewhere specified or indicated), weighing less than 50 kg (kilograms) each